+Design is an art form that requires a deep understanding of the principles that govern it.
 Alignment is one of the most important design principles.
 It helps ensure a crisp and tidy appearance for better designs by ensuring that the various design elements have a pleasant connection to each other.
 Balance is the way in which the elements within a composition are arranged symmetrically, asymmetrically or radially to create the impression of equality in weight or importance.
-This is an easy question: how big or small is something.